"I Can't Meditate" — Mindfulness for Anxious, Racing Minds

 Same thoughts.
 Completely different relationship with them.
 The observed versions create space.
 In that space, the thought loses its power — because you can see it as a thought, not a fact.
 This skill is especially helpful for managing social anxiety, where thoughts about being judged feel overwhelmingly real.
 It's not a trick.
 It's a skill.
 And like any skill, it gets easier with practice.

 "Without judgment" means: when you notice you're having an anxious thought, you don't then beat yourself up for having it.
 No "why am I anxious again?" or "I should be over this."
 You just notice: "Ah, anxiety.
 There it is."
 The same way you'd notice it's raining — without taking the rain personally.
+If you're carrying guilt about how you use or avoid AI, this non-judgmental stance is especially liberating.
+If concerns about AI surveillance and data collection have you hypervigilant, observing those fears without fusing with them creates breathing room.
+If the anxious thoughts center on existential questions about AI and humanity's future, this observing stance is especially powerful — it lets you hold those big questions without being consumed by them.
 For a deeper dive into changing your relationship with anxious thoughts, explore our guide to understanding anxiety.

 Building the Muscle Before You Need It